tolak/substrate-development-docker/README.md

-# Docker Container Of Parachain Crowdloan Test
+# Docker Container Of Substrate Development

 ## Background

-We launched three polkadot validators and two parachains with paraid 200 and 300.
+We launched three polkadot validators and two parachains with paraid 1001 and 1002.
 The tools we use to launch the network automatically is [polkadot-launch](https://github.com/paritytech/polkadot-launch.git) with some custom configuration.

 - validator1 is listen to ws port: 9944
 - validator2 is listen to ws port: 9955
 - validator3 is listen to ws port: 9966
-- validator4 is listen to ws port: 9977
-- validator5 is listen to ws port: 9988
-- validator6 is listen to ws port: 9999

 - parachain 1001 is listen to ws port: 9111
 - parachian 1002 is listen to ws port: 9222
-- parachian 1002 is listen to ws port: 9333
-- parachian 1002 is listen to ws port: 9444

 > Note case binary file under polkadot-launch/bin is too large, so before build your own image contact me to get the right binary file.